 Why Well-Designed Succession Plans Still Fail

 These are not planning failures.
-They are neural failures operating underneath the planning layer, and no amount of governance documentation resolves them.
-The outgoing leader's resistance is not stubbornness — it is the brain's identity-threat response activating circuits that are neurologically indistinguishable from physical pain.
-The successor's hesitation is not impostor syndrome — it is a metacognitive monitoring deficit that prevents accurate self-assessment of leadership readiness.
-The family's fragmentation is not politics — it is a system-level emotional regulation breakdown in which decades of relational dynamics overwhelm the deliberative processing the governance moment requires.
+They are neural failures operating underneath the planning layer.
+No amount of governance documentation resolves them.
+The outgoing leader’s resistance is not stubbornness.
+It is an identity-threat response that the brain processes with the same intensity as physical danger.
+The successor’s hesitation is not weakness but a self-awareness gap preventing readiness assessment.
+The family’s fragmentation is not politics.
+It is a system-level breakdown in which decades of relational dynamics overwhelm the deliberative processing the governance moment requires.

-What makes succession transitions uniquely treacherous is that everyone involved believes the problem is strategic, interpersonal, or structural — because that is the layer they can see.
+What makes succession transitions uniquely treacherous is that everyone involved believes the problem is strategic, interpersonal, or structural.
+That is the layer they can see.
 The neural layer, where the actual dysfunction originates, remains invisible to every participant and to most advisors.

 The Neuroscience of Succession Failure